oanhgle/em-/README.md

 ## 😭 Challenges we ran into

-This is our first time interacting with blockchain technology to develop a mobile app.
+This is our first time interacting with blockchain technology to develop a native mobile app.
 We ran into some difficulties trying to create and send tokens with Solana.
 We also ran into challenges where we connect front end to backend.
 Though some of us are familiar with Flask and Swift, we never try to combine them before.
 Our two backend developers also have two separate backend files that are not really compatible.
 We were not able to merge them due to the time constraint, but we figured out the solution to run the demo by running two ports at the same time.

 ## 📌 Accomplishment